Domino Lady: Modern adventures

 Eros Comix have published a series of Domino Lady and Domino Lady's Jungle Adventure comics written by Ron Wilber.
 They were collected and reprinted in 1995 as Eros Graphic Album Series No. 19: Domino Lady (ISBN 978-1560972174).

 In 2009 Moonstone Books published Domino Lady: Sex as a Weapon, a collection of eight new stories set in the 1930s and edited by Lori Gentile.
 Many stories involve the Domino Lady teaming up with other fictional characters like the Phantom and Sherlock Holmes.

 In 2009 Moonstone also launched a comic book by Nancy Holder with art by Steve Bryant.

 In 2015 Airship 27 published Domino Lady Volume One with stories by Tim Bruckner, Kevin Findley, Greg Hatcher and Gene Moyers.
 Illustrated by James Lyle.
 Cover by Fred Hammond.

 2015 — "Pretenders to the Throne" by Rich Harvey, Awesome Tales magazine, issue #1, Bold Venture Press, 2015.

 2015 — Domino Lady: Death on Exhibit by Rich Harvey, Bold Venture Press, 2015.
 The complete radio script (three episodes) of the Audio Comics Company's incomplete Domino Lady radio drama.

 In 2016 Airship 27 followed up with Domino Lady Volume Two with tales by Kevin Findley, Brad Mengel, Gene Moyers, and Robert Ricci.
 Illustrated by James Lyle.
 Cover by Fred Hammond.

 Also in 2016, Moonstone published Sherlock Holmes & Domino Lady, featuring comic stories and prose stories featuring both characters by Bobby Nash, Nancy Holder and James Chambers.
 Illustrated by Scott Vaughn.
 Cover by Mike Fyles.

 2017 — Give Them a Corpse (Part 1) by Rich Harvey, Awesome Tales magazine, issue #6, Bold Venture Press, 2017.

 2018 — Give Them a Corpse (Part 2) by Rich Harvey, Awesome Tales magazine, issue #9, Bold Venture Press, 2018.

 In 2019 Airship 27 returned with Domino Lady Volume Three, with stories by Adam Mudman Bezecny, Gene Moyers, Brad Mengel, and Samantha Lienhard.
 Illustrated by James Lyle.
 Cover by Ted Hammond.

+2020 - Moonstone Books published Gentlemen prefer Domino Lady, with eight stories written by assorted authors.
+Introduction by Nancy Holder.

+2022 - Airship 27 published Domino Lady volume 4, with stories by Gene Moyers, Kelly Nolan, Kevin Findley and Samantha Lienhard.
+Cover by Ted Hammond and interior illustrations by James Lyle.

+2024 - Airship 27 published Domino Lady volume 5 with tales by Gene Moyers, George Tackes, Gene Popa and Fred Adams Jr. Interior illustrations and cover by Warren Montgomery.